 Peter W. Wardle is Co-Partner in Charge of the Los Angeles office of Gibson, Dunn & Crutcher.
 He is a member of the firm’s Corporate Transactions Department and Co-Chair of its Capital Markets Practice Group.

-Mr. Wardle’s practice includes representation of issuers and underwriters in equity and debt offerings, including IPOs and secondary public offerings, and representation of both public and private companies in mergers and acquisitions, including private equity, cross border, leveraged buy-out, distressed and going private transactions.
-He also advises clients on a wide variety of general corporate and securities law matters, including corporate governance issues.
+Mr. Wardle’s practice includes representation of issuers and underwriters in equity and debt offerings, including IPOs and secondary public offerings, and representation of both public and private companies in mergers and acquisitions, including private equity, cross border, leveraged buy-out and going private transactions.
+He also advises clients on a wide variety of general corporate and securities law matters, including corporate governance and disclosure issues.

 Representative matters include:

-- Represented Aurora Capital Group in its $484 million acquisition of NuCO2, which included the first full company securitization in connection with an acquisition, and the proposed IPO of NuCO2.
+- Aurora Capital Group – acquisition of NuCO2, which included the first full company securitization in connection with an acquisition, and proposed initial public offering of NuCO2.

-- Represented the Farmers Insurance Exchanges in their $1.9 billion acquisition with Farmers Insurance Group, Inc. of an international insurer’s personal auto group.
+- Farmers Insurance Exchanges – $1.9 billion acquisition with Farmers Insurance Group, Inc. of an international insurer’s personal auto group.

-- Represented the Chandler Trusts in their highly public shareholder activist efforts as the largest holder of Tribune Company, which concluded with the sale of over $1.6 billion of Tribune shares by the trusts.
+- Chandler Trusts – highly public shareholder activist efforts as the largest holder of Tribune Company, which concluded with the sale of over $1.6 billion of Tribune shares by the trusts.

 Mr. Wardle earned his J.D. in 1997 from the University of California, Los Angeles, School of Law, where he was elected to the Order of the Coif and served as Business Manager of the UCLA Law Review and Articles Editor of the UCLA Entertainment Law Review.
 He received an A.B. degree cum laude in 1992 from Harvard University.
-Mr. Wardle is a member of the Board of Directors and Co-Chair of the Governance Committee for The Colburn School.
-He is a member of the firm’s Compensation Committee, National Pro Bono Committee and chair of the Community Affairs Committee, and serves as one of the Pro Bono Partners for the Los Angeles area offices.
+Mr. Wardle is a member of the Board of Directors and Chair of the Governance Committee for The Colburn School.
+He is a member of the firm’s Compensation Committee, National Pro Bono Committee, and serves as one of the Partners in Charge and Pro Bono Partners for the Los Angeles area offices.